davidfig/dom-ease/README.md

 Currently, the library only has a limited set of features.
 I'll add more as I need them.

 * top / left (alternatively x / y)
+* transform.scale
+* transform.scaleX / transform.scaleY (these are separate animations from transforms.scale())
 * flash animation (cycles through a list of background colors)

 ## Installation